Resources

 What’s the best time to visit Italian beaches and the coast?

-The best time to visit Italy's beaches and coast would be in the summer when you get to cool off and escape the heat.
-But this season will prove to be expensive as everyone is heading to the seaside resorts and beaches.
+The best time to visit Italy's beaches and coast would be in the summer.
+But this season will be expensive as everyone is heading to the seaside resorts and beaches.
 But a great, affordable window opens up for a few weeks between late May and early June and late September and early October.
 So pack up your swimsuits and sunblock and head to the beach during these weeks for a more affordable Italian beach vacation.

 When is the best time to visit Italian lakes?